 Mood and behavior changes

-Celiac Disease is when a person is not able to digest wheat, rye and other grains.
+Celiac Disease is when a person is not able to digest wheat, rye, and other grains.
 Recent studies have indicated that Celiac Disease may be the cause of many cases of schizophrenia and other mental health conditions.

 Another theory is that exorphins found in gluten actually compete with endorphins.
-Endorphins are important brain chemicals involved in mood.
+Endorphins are important to brain chemicals involved in mood.